Intra-European Organisation of Tax Administrations

 The Intra-European Organisation of Tax Administrations (IOTA), is a non-profit intergovernmental organisation, which provides a forum to assist members in European countries to improve their fiscal functionality.
 The IOTA headquarters are located in Budapest.

 History

 Members include organizations and ministries who assist tax subjects (citizens) for the various governments across Europe.
-The body was organised as a result of the Conference of Tax Administrations of Central and Eastern Europe and Baltic Countries (CEEB), held between 28–30 October 1996, in Warsaw.
+The body was organised as a result of the Conference of Tax Administrations of Central and Eastern Europe and Baltic Countries (CEEB), held between 28 and 30 October 1996, in Warsaw.
 The formation was supported by the European Union, the International Monetary Fund, the OECD, CIAT and the United States.

 Membership

 The following states are full members of the Intra-European Organisation of Tax Administrations: